 This is required for all Fast-Start proposals.
 The status of the PI is recorded and signed off by the employer or a duly authorised agent.
-A separate template is available from the application portal for this purpose.
-We require one electronic copy of the section 10 status page per Fast-Start proposal to be submitted by institutions' Research Offices via the application portal in time for the deadline.
+A separate template is available from the application portal for this purpose and should be submitted as part of the proposal in time for the deadline.